-The man was over enthusiastic; he spoke as if he was living in 1st century Rome and actually witnessed the games first-hand.
+The man was over-enthusiastic; he spoke as if he was living in the first century Rome and actually witnessed the games first-hand.
 I had no regrets, for this person actually replaced a paid guide.
 I did not need my audio-guide either.

 ‘The Romans,’, read out John ‘unlike the Greeks, were great engineers and not artists.
 With over 250 odd amphitheatres in the Roman empire, the Colosseum was the greatest man-made monument of the ancient world.
 They also incorporated the Greeks’ artistic touch on the exterior of the 3rd storey (‘after all, they both shared the same pantheon’, I thought).
 Back in the days, the whole structure was white in colour with monumental statues of Greek and Roman gods (Zeus, Venus, Heracles, Aphrodite among others) on the pillars encircling the structure.
 The top had wooden beams that sheltered the 50,000+ spectators inside the Colosseum’.

 He talked about its construction, its use in the ancient past, early mediaeval age, until its modern usage.
 Everything in just under 3 hours.
 Although I was a Roman fanatic myself, I found that his role in this matter was pivotal in that his knowledge was vast when compared to my own.
 As our conversation was too long to record in this blog post, I have omitted the latter part of it.
 We could not visit the underground and the third ring as they were closed for restoration.